-Handshakes that have made history: Kim Jong-un and Donald Trump meet
+Handshakes that have made history - CBBC Newsround

 Rugby in South Africa was a sport heavily linked to the white apartheid rulers.

-However, the World Cup slogan had been "one team, one country," with the organisers hoping the event would bring the country together behind the national team.
+However, the World Cup slogan had been "one team, one country", with the organisers hoping the event would bring the country together behind the national team.

 Mandela gave his support to the South African team, which helped to unite the country.
 Nothing symbolised Mandela's hope for the new South Africa like him shaking hands with the country's rugby captain.

+The handshake was the first time that the two had appeared in public together and represented how much the situation had changed since the Good Friday Agreement was signed in an effort to bring peace to the situation.

+You can find out more about this historical handshake between the Queen and Mr McGuinness here.

-They'd shaken hands many times before but for some reason everyone was waiting to see if Pep Guardiola and Jose Mourinho would shake hands after they had become managers of Manchester City and Manchester United.
+They'd shaken hands many times before but for some reason everyone was waiting to see if Pep Guardiola and former Manchester United manager Jose Mourinho would shake hands as managers of the two big Manchester clubs.

 When they'd been rival managers in Spain (Pep at Barcelona and Jose at Real Madrid), there had been some nasty arguments between them and they'd been really unfriendly towards each other.

-They then worked in different countries for a few years, but now they were back as rivals and everyone was wondering, would they or wouldn't they shake hands?
+They worked in different countries for a few years, but once Jose got the job at Manchester United they were back as rivals and everyone was wondering, would they or wouldn't they shake hands?

+Well, people needn't have worried, as the two men did indeed engage in a handshake.

 Jose Mourinho said he didn't understand why people were even asking the question and Pep Guardiola said they were both "polite guys" who simply "want to win".